 - A CRC-32 checksum on the original data block (detects potential errors in the decoded data)

 During decoding of every Anacode encoded block, both checksums are evaluated and verified.
-If there’s ever a checksum mismatch on either the Anacode encoded or decoded checksum, the Anacode CS decoder will report a decoding error.
+If there’s ever a checksum mismatch on either the Anacode encoded or decoded checksum, the Anacode decoder will report a decoding error.
 This condition is expected to be extremely rare (way less than the “eleven nines” of durability that AWS S3 guarantees).
-Anacode expects these extremely rare events will be much more likely to be caused by a problem with AWS S3 storage than a problem with Anacode CS.
+Anacode expects these extremely rare events will be much more likely to be caused by a problem with AWS S3 storage than a problem with Anacode.

-Why isn’t Anacode CS a compression service?
+Why isn’t Anacode a compression service?

 Compression is used to achieve two complementary, related goals: